← Back to blog

 For researchers comfortable with vector graphics, Inkscape is a powerful open-source editor that, combined with these free icon repositories, can produce publication-quality figures without subscription costs.

-Illustrae uses AI to generate scientific figures from text descriptions, sketches, or photos—similar in concept to Natomy AI but oriented toward general scientific diagrams rather than medical illustration specifically.
-For researchers who need custom diagrams that don't fit pre-built icon libraries, AI-generation tools like Illustrae represent a different approach worth exploring.
+ConceptViz uses AI to generate scientific figures from text descriptions across all scientific disciplines—biology, chemistry, physics, and medicine—and exports at 4K resolution.
+For researchers who need custom diagrams that don't fit pre-built icon libraries, AI-generation tools like ConceptViz represent a different approach worth exploring.
+As with all AI-generated scientific content, outputs require accuracy review before publication.

 Should You Switch?